richardmleggett/MARTi/docs/source/running.rst

 In summary, MARTi works as follows:

 #.
-The MARTi Engine accesses read data in nanopore run directories, specifically the fastq_pass directory from MinKNOW or the fastq directory from guppy.
+The MARTi Engine accesses read data in nanopore run directories, specifically the fastq_pass directory from MinKNOW or the fastq directory from guppy or dorado.
 #.
 The MARTi Engine writes analysis results to a MARTi run directory, named for the run.
 #.
 The MARTi GUI anticipates that MARTi run directories are contained within a single parent directory.
 The GUI scans this parent directory to look for run analyses which are displayed within the GUI.